- Sarah LaRose-Holland, Artistic Director

 Sarah LaRose-Holland is the Artistic Director of Kinetic Evolutions Dance Company, a contemporary dance company formed in 2006 that performs virtuosic, dynamic and emotionally engaging work.
 Sarah began her dance career in Florida and relocated to Minneapolis in the mid-90s.
 Sarah’s focus in her professional career has been in modern and contemporary dance.

-produced the Kinetic Kitchen dance series where she presented regional choreographers at the Mounds Theatre, Varsity Theater, Old Arizona Center for Performing Arts and Patrick's Cabaret.
+For 10 years, Sarah produced the Kinetic Kitchen dance series where she presented regional choreographers at the Mounds Theatre, Varsity Theater, Old Arizona Center for Performing Arts and Patrick's Cabaret.
 As a performer, Sarah has thoroughly enjoyed many wonderful opportunities to dance and create with the Christopher Watson Dance Company since 1996.
 She also worked as Assistant Director for CWDC for several years.
 From 2012 through 2017, Sarah had a blast collaborating with renowned musician Butch Thompson on numerous performance projects.
 Sarah & Butch teamed up for the first time in 2012 at the Cedar Cultural Center.
 In 2013, she Butch Thompson collaborated to produce Destination Twin Cities.
 Butch won the 2013 SAGE Award for Design for his work on the Destination Twin Cities performances.
 Sarah & Butch partnered again in February 2015 to present Captured Currents (bodies of water).
 For their 2015 performance, they collaborated with renowned nature photographer Craig Blacklock to incorporate some of his wonderful nature photos into their show.
 "Working with Butch Thompson, Craig Blacklock and the dancers of Kinetic Evolutions Dance Company has been a wonderful journey, and I can't wait to share their convergence of art in this production." - Sarah In 2017, Sarah and Butch created Resilience and premiered this new work in Saint Louis, MO at The Sun Theatre then in Minneapolis at the JSB TekBox as part of a dance exchange with Karlovsky & Company Dance, Directed by Dawn Karlovsky.
 In 2019, Sarah traveled to Los Angeles, California to perform with Doris Ressl and Dawn Karlovsky at California State University Dominguez Hills as a guest artist in the faculty concert.
 This was a wonderful opportunity to dance with long time friends and fellow choreographers alongside faculty, other guest artists and students from the university.

 Jennifer Mack's 20+ year dance career includes working internationally with 120+ organizations in dance, theater, opera, music, commercials and film.
 Most recently choreographing for An Opera's Theater's production of Lucretia (April 2022), performing in & co-choreographing for MN Opera's An Anonymous Lover (Feb 2022), choreographing & dancing in Dances at the Lakes Festival both in Duluth & Minneapolis (July 2022) with Christopher Watson Dance Company, Kinetic Evolutions & Open Door Project, appearing in Jess Forest's film for Right Here, Right Now Showcase (March 2022), dancing in Hatch Dance & Honeyworks Dance Co's LDV outdoor shed performance series (August 2021), Offleash Area's Mulier Dierum (July 2021), and choreographing MN Opera's Flight (2020).